Datremar/JavaPythonTest/README.md

 ##### Warning:

-- Do not rename variables "n" and "arr"
+- Make sure you use variables' names "n" for amount of numbers and "arr" for array
 - Do not submit "cheesy solutions".
 We will know :)